Le4kno3/Solidity-Contracts/Level 4 Projects/L402 - Meta Transaction Project/gasless-playground/README.md

 * Currently the gasless transaction is not working.
 * It says "api is undefined
 * Most probably there is some issue with the api key or the biconomy config.
+    * could be the trusted forwarder address is wrong
+    * or biconomy some config is missing